nathangathright/podcast-platform-links/README.md

 # Podcast Platform Links
 Many podcast apps have deterministic URLs if you know their Apple ID or feed URL.
-Some require lookups in their API, and Some apps also support episode URLs based on the GUID value found in RSS feed.
+Some require lookups in their API, and some support both.
+A handful also support episode URLs based on GUIDs found in the RSS feed.

 ## Deterministic Show Links
 * Apple Podcasts: `https://podcasts.apple.com/podcast/id${appleID}`